esturdivant-usgs/science-base-automation/README.md

 - landing page: the top-level ScienceBase page of the data release.
 The DOI will direct here.
 Corresponds to the local top directory.
 - top directory: the top local directory housing all files in the data release.
 Corresponds to the SB landing page.
 - data pages: the final page/s in a page chain that holds the data files.
-- [aggregate] pages: the mid-level pages that organize data pages
+- [aggregate]/subparent pages: the mid-level pages that organize data pages
 - parent and child [pages or directories]: relational terms for page at any level of the hierarchy.
 Parent always contains the child.
-Corresponds to __ and __ directories
 - item: SB JSON item.
 The JSON-formatted version of a given page.
-- field: One piece of a SB page.
+- field: One component of a SB page.
 Fields include title, citation, body… Field values will be displayed under the headings on a SB page.
 Examples:
 	- citation – Recommended citation for the data release.
 ScienceBase will automatically populate using the XML, but this may not agree with our format.
 	- body = abstract.
 The summary will automatically be created from body.
 	- purpose
-- previewImage – aka. browse graphic.
+	- previewImage – a.k.a. browse graphic.
 SB will automatically use an image file uploaded to the page.
 	- summary – this is automatically populated based on the body.
 - element: One piece of an XML file.
 XML holds nested elements that are specified by tags.
 Also a class in lxml.
 Elements can be referenced by the tags and the values are the text __ property of the element.

 ### Directory structure